fltt/qbvault/README.md

 > **NOTE**: To restore the page, just reload it -- don't move back in
 > history.

-The number of commands shown depends on the number of forms contained in the page -- choose the one relevant to you.
+For each form, a `qbvault.sh` command will be prepared -- choose the one(s) relevant to you.
-You may also run them all, should you need to fill all the forms.

 If it is the first time you run `qbvault.sh`, you will be asked to enter (twice) a passphrase to create a new keystore.